JeremyMColegrove/Fast-File-Parser/README.md

 ## Comments

-Comments in Facil are denoted by the `#` symbol.
+Comments in FFP are denoted by the `#` symbol.
 Any text following `#` on the same line is considered a comment and is ignored by the interpreter.

 ```textmate
 # This is a comment